-What is Inappropriate Sinus Tachycardia?Inappropriate sinus tachycardia (IST) is a condition in which an individual's resting heart rate is abnormally high (greater than 100 beats per minute), their heart rate increases rapidly with minimal exertion, and their rapid heart rate is accompanied by symptoms of palpitations, fatigue, and exercise intolerance.
+What is Inappropriate Sinus Tachycardia?Inappropriate sinus tachycardia (IST) is a condition in which a person's resting heart rate is abnormally high (greater than 100 beats per minute), and it increases to abnormally high rates with minimal exertion.
+These high resting and exertional heart rates are usually accompanied by symptoms of palpitations, fatigue, and exercise intolerance.

-These patients most often have a resting heart rate of greater than 100 beats per minute, but it characteristically drops to 80 90 beats per minute while they are asleep.
-With even minimal exertion, the heart rate rapidly accelerates to 140 150 beats per minute.
-Palpitations (an unusual awareness of the heart beat) are a prominent symptom even though (as is often the case) there are no abnormal heart beats occurring.
+With IST, the resting heart rate is most often greater than 100 beats per minute, but during deep sleep it may drop to 80 or 90 beats per minute, or even lower.
+With even minimal exertion the heart rate rapidly accelerates to as high as 140 or 150 beats per minute.
+Palpitations are a prominent symptom even though (as is often the case) there are no "abnormal" heart beats occurring.
+(That is, each heart beat arises from the sinus node, just as with the normal heart rhythm.)
 The symptoms experienced by sufferers of IST can be quite disabling and anxiety-producing.

-What causes IST?Nobody knows.
+What Causes IST?Nobody knows.